Last Updated on December 31, 2022 by ThoughtsStained

 What an interesting read.

-I mean interesting in a good way (you know how sometimes you use that word when you’re trying to be polite and don’t know how else to do it?
-Yeah, that’s not how I’m using it here, I just wasn’t sure how to start the blog post and that’s the best I could come up with.
+I mean interesting in a good way.
+(You know how sometimes you use that word when you’re trying to be polite.
+But don’t know how else to do it?
+Yeah, that’s not how I’m using it here.
+I just wasn’t sure how to start the blog post and that’s the best I could come up with.
 It’s almost the weekend, I apologize).

-I really enjoyed this book–Tales of Aerothos: Knights of the Wolf by Robert Nugent.
-For me, Knights of the Wolf was a blend of both enjoyment and promise: I enjoyed what I read, but I’m also excited to continue seeing Nugent and his work grow as he does as an author, considering this is his debut.
+I really enjoyed this book.
+Tales of Aerothos: Knights of the Wolf by Robert Nugent.
+For me, Knights of the Wolf was a blend of both enjoyment and promise.
+I enjoyed what I read.
+But I’m also excited to continue seeing Nugent and his work grow as he does as an author.
+Especially considering this is his debut.

-My favorite aspect of the novel was how realistic it felt and the way it was told, through a combination of diary entries, snapshots of every day life and the grueling struggles of war.
+- My favorite aspect of the novel was how realistic it felt.
+Plus, the way it was told, through a combination of diary entries, snapshots of every day life and the grueling struggles of war.
 At first, when Dmitry and his Hrukso companions would fight a battle and then return home, I was bit like, “Wait a second, you’re in a middle of a war!
 You don’t have time to just go home and dilly-daddle about!”
-Yet as I kept reading, I realized that some wars aren’t fought from beginning to end all in one go, especially when you bring in political complications and hazardous weather/changing of the seasons, like Nugent did.
-The further I read, the better the book became and I came to appreciate the blend of normality and war that Nugent did.
+Yet as I kept reading, I realized that some wars aren’t fought from beginning to end all in one go.
+Especially when you bring in political complications.
+Or hazardous weather/changing of the seasons, like Nugent did.
+The further I read, the better the book became.
+I came to appreciate the blend of normality and war that Nugent did.
 It reminds me, as an afterthought, writing this review, to the same balance Jeff Salyards does with his Bloodsounder’s Arc.